This post may contain affiliate links. Please read my disclosure policy.

 - Mix the cornstarch and the water until dissolved.
 Slowly stir the slurry into the soup.
 Add the soy sauce, red pepper flakes and gnocchi.
 Cook for 3-5 minutes or until the gnocchi is cooked through (check package directions for cooking time).
 The gnocchi will float to the top once cooked.
 Remove the bay leaf, stir in the peas and parsley and check the seasoning.
 Serve with crusty bread for sopping up the broth.

-Use fresh gnocchi or a vacuumed sealed package found in the pasta section of the store.
+- Use fresh gnocchi or a vacuumed sealed package found in the pasta section of the store.
+If using frozen gnocchi, check the package for preparation directions.

 Thanks so much for stopping by!
 Tricia